Create Your First Project

 Winners Women: Hamilton A defeated Paeroa 45 -14 to win the Marriott Cup.

 Last night prizegiving and season winners.
+The Patron Mr R Polley Snr presented the trophies.

 Boys’ match: Trumps and Collegiates.
 Trumps won 18 – 17.
 College boys mentioned were: